How many credit cards can you have?

 Frequent missed payments or maxed-out limits may harm your credit score

 When it comes to managing your finances, credit cards can be a double-edged sword.
-On one hand, they offer convenience and the potential to build a solid credit history; on the other, they can be a gateway to debt if not used responsibly.
-There's no definitive cap on how many credit cards one can own, and for some, having multiple cards is a strategic financial move.
-The key is to use them wisely to maintain or even enhance your credit rating, while avoiding the pitfalls that can lead to debt and damage your creditworthiness.
+They offer convenience and the potential to build your credit history but they can be a gateway to debt if not used responsibly.

-What to consider before applying for multiple credit cards
+What should I consider before applying for an extra credit card?

 What are the pros and cons of having more than one credit card?

-The decision to hold multiple credit cards comes with its own set of advantages and disadvantages.
-Let's delve into what these are.
+The decision to hold multiple credit cards has of advantages and disadvantages.
+These include:

 Pros of having more than one credit card